amrutprabhu/amrutprabhu.github.io/data/blog/2023/fido2-passwordless-authentication-with-keycloak.md

 You can read all about FIDO2 authentication and how it works in my first article “FIDO2 Passwordless Authentication With Keycloack — Part 1”.

-Let's look at how we can implement FIDO2 passwordless authentication with Keycloak.
+Let's dive into looking at how we can implement FIDO2 passwordless authentication with Keycloak.

 **TL;DR:** If you want to start using the Keycloak config with FIDO2 passwordless authentication directly, you can refer to it from my GitHub repo [here](https://github.com/amrutprabhu/fido2-keycloak-authentication).